You know that you’re “supposed” to be investing, but what exactly does that mean?

 Deciding on your investment strategy and putting it in place is just the start.
 The real challenge lies in sticking with your plan when everyone else around you is freaking out.

-There will be times when the stock market is going up, up, up and you’ll be tempted to get more aggressive with your investments to take advantage.
+There will be times when the stock market has seemingly been going up forever and you’ll be tempted to invest more aggressively to take advantage.

 There will be other times when the stock market is crashing you’ll feel like you need to get out before all your money is gone.

-Here’s the thing: those big ups and downs are simply a normal part of investing.
+Here’s the thing: both the big ups and the big downs are simply a normal part of investing.
 They’ve happened hundreds of times before and they will continue to happen for as long as investing is a thing you can do.

-The best investors know that those ups and downs are coming.
-They choose their asset allocation with those big swings in mind, taking only as much risk as they’re comfortable with.
+The best investors know these ups and downs are coming.
+They choose their asset allocation with those big swings in mind, taking only as much risk as they’re comfortable taking.

 And then, when the stock market makes one of its big moves and everyone else is freaking out, they do nothing (other than simple rebalancing).

 Warren Buffett is famous for saying that “Benign neglect, bordering on sloth, remains the hallmark of our investment process.”
-If the greatest investor we’ve ever seen strives to mostly do nothing, it’s probably a good idea for the rest of us as well.
+If the greatest investor we’ve ever seen strives to mostly do nothing, it’s probably a good idea for you as well.

-There are a million other things you could worry about when it comes to investing, but the 7 things above are the only ones that really matter.
+Try to remember that most of it is nonsense.
+Because while there are a million things you could worry about when it comes to investing, the seven decisions above are the only ones that really matter.